mbrown1413/SqliteFind/TUTORIAL.md

 normal.

 These appear to be memory artifacts, but how do we tell the real for the fake?
-Let's have `sqlitefind` output the memory address for each row also:
+Let's have `sqlitefind` output the memory address for each row also, using the `--output-cols` option:

     $ python vol.py -f firefox.img sqlitefind -t moz_places --output=csv --output-cols=address,values
     Needle Size: 6